 This system includes prospective reconstruction with VUE Point HD which provides 3D iterative reconstruction and 3D scatter correction.
 WideView technology allows PET reconstructed FOV coverage of 70 cm diameter with CT attenuation correction.
-The Q.Clear technology on the system is a full convergence iterative reconstruction algorithm which maximizes SNR, while the SharpIR incorporates information from the PET detector point-of-spread function in order to improve spatial resolution when working with small non-human primates.
-The ImageWorksTM module provides access to advance image processing features including CT perfusion and bone analysis.
+The Q.Clear technology on the system is a full convergence iterative reconstruction algorithm that maximizes SNR, while the SharpIR incorporates information from the PET detector point-of-spread function in order to improve spatial resolution when working with nonhuman primates.
+The ImageWorksTM module provides access to advance image processing features, including CT perfusion and bone analysis.

 GE Innova IGS 620